The Superlite GT-R

 Incredibly, the Robertsons drove their car to the podium with a third place in class in their only appearance at the race.
 Dave and Andrea became the only husband and wife team to ever podium at Le Mans, and Andrea was, and is, the only grandmother to ever stride across the podium at Le Mans.
 They did it with a small team, without factory money or help, and against the giants of the industry.

 So what does all that have to do with the Superlite GT-R?
 Well, that Robertson Racing GT became the model for Superlite to create it’s new GT-R(the 'R' stands for Robertson).
 The Superlite GT-R is a close replica of the same car that raced and podiumed at Le Mans.
 Based on the winning car’s body, the race and Championship-winning aluminum semi-monocoque chassis design that has made Superlite cars famous, and with space for any popular V8 engine in the back all make for a tremendous platform for a track or race car, at a fraction of the price of an original.

-- Chassis Construction: All-aluminum monocoque tubular hyrid, billet machined suspension mounts, fully TIG-welded.
+Chassis Construction: All-aluminum monocoque tubular hybrid, billet machined suspension mounts, fully TIG-welded.

 Body Construction: Fiberglass or optional carbon fiber